It is easy to feel as if we are alone when trials and tribulations come, but the battle is not ours. The battle belongs to the Lord!

 For instance, when Hannah—who would become the prophet Samuel’s mother—was barren and being tormented not only by her husband’s other wife, but by her own mind and heart, she prayed to the Lord.
 And God answered her prayers… fighting her battle and giving her a child.

 “And whenever the time came for Elkanah to make an offering, he would give portions to Peninnah his wife and to all her sons and daughters.
 But to Hannah he would give a double portion, for he loved Hannah, although the Lord had closed her womb.
 And her rival also provoked her severely, to make her miserable, because the Lord had closed her womb.
 So it was, year by year, when she went up to the house of the Lord, that she provoked her; therefore she wept and did not eat.”

 “And she was in bitterness of soul, and prayed to the Lord and wept in anguish.
 Then she… said, ‘O Lord of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservant, but will give Your maidservant a male child, then I will give him to the Lord all the days of his life…’”

 “…and the Lord remembered her.
 So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, saying, ‘Because I have asked for him from the Lord.’”–1 Samuel 1:4-7, 10-11, 19-20

 As it says in Exodus 14:14, “The Lord will fight for you, and you shall hold your peace.”

-If we are “still” in the Lord, trusting that He will fight our battles for us, He will not disappoint.
+When we “hold our peace” and are “still” in the Lord, trusting that He will fight our battles for us, He never disappoints.
 The battle may not be won the way we expected, or even happen how we should like, but God will not let us down…

 What the enemy means for ill, the Lord certainly means for good—we just have to keep our eyes on our Father, remembering who He is!